-Yeats Day is relevant to this blog because William Butler Yeats had philosophic interests (and is listed in DIP), which went beyond his habit of reading Plotinus to dutchesses.
-He developed a philosophic system regarding the self and anti-self, and these reflections on the self have parallels to Wilde’s thought (hence the picture above).
+William Butler Yeats had philosophical interests (and is listed in DIP), which went beyond his habit of reading Plotinus to dutchesses.
+He developed a system regarding the self and anti-self, and these reflections on the self have parallels to Wilde’s thought.
 The occasions Yeats met Wilde made a strong impression on him.

 My first meeting with Oscar Wilde was an astonishment.
 I never before heard a man talking with perfect sentences, as if he had written them all over night with labour and yet all spontaneous. […] And when I dined with Wilde a few days afterwards he began at once, “I had to strain every nerve to equal that man at all”; and I was too loyal to speak my thought: “You and not he said all the brilliant things.
 He like the rest of us had felt the strain of an intensity that seemed to hold life at the point of drama.
 He had said on that first meeting that `The basis of literary friendship is mixing the poisoned bowl’; and for a few weeks Henley and he became close friends till, the astonishment of their meeting over, diversity of character and ambition pulled them apart, and, with half the cavern helping, Henley began mixing the poisoned bowl for Wilde.
 Yet Henley never wholly lost that first admiration, for after Wilde’s downfall he said to me: `Why did he do it?
 I told my lads to attack him and yet we might have fought under his banner.'”

-Christmas Dinner (quoted from New York Times: The Life of W. B. Yeats: A Critical Biography by Terence Brown)
+Christmas Dinner, 1888 (Yeats was 23.
+Quoted from New York Times: The Life of W. B. Yeats: A Critical Biography by Terence Brown)

 Wilde’s ideas of personal development are plausibly at the root of Yeats theory of self.
 Wilde believed in self-fashioning and had a fascination with masks, holding them to be more true than what they concealed.